As of June 2020, there is a several year waiting list for the Linked Deposit Program.

 $1 million per-loan limit; ten year maximum term.

-Interest rate: up to two percentage points below the market rate for a similar loan.
+Interest rate: two percentage points below the market rate for a similar loan.

 Firm must satisfy its bank’s financing/loan criteria.

 The Linked Deposit Program “links” the State’s short-term surplus fund deposits to the commercial loans that financial institutions make to certified Veteran and Servicemember owned business enterprises.
 The State Treasurer is authorized to use up to $15 million of these funds to purchase certificates of deposit in an amount equivalent to the amount financial institutions loan to certified Veteran and Servicemember owned business enterprises.
 Up to two percent of the interest that is earned on these certificates of deposit is used to reduce the interest rate that would otherwise be charged to a certified business for its financing.

 The Linked Deposit Program is available to any qualified depositary doing business in Washington State.
 Contact your bank to find out if they are an active Linked Deposit lender.
 The following lenders have participated in the program: